|

 The elf watched over her until her breathing had slowed and steadied,

 and he was sure she was asleep.
-Then he leant back against the
+Then he leaned back against the

-fortunate finding this cave that first night.
-But now they are
+this cave that first night.
+But now they are getting too close.

-getting too close.
-If it had not been for Wilawen and her torch,
+If it had not been for Wilawen and her torch, tonight, I would

 "I am afraid that you will have to walk, my dear,"